Prashanth-2002/Assignment_Submission/Part2/README.md

 Verify Deployment: Terraform will output the API URL that can be used to invoke the Lambda function. https://8u5q6jl8jg.execute-api.ap-south-1.amazonaws.com/prod/list-bucket-content This is https link which lists contents in s3 bucket in json format

+Challenges i faced:
+Lambda file(lambda.zip) innitialy was not at the correct location with terraform file ,hence was getting error Faced permission issues in the main.tf file while provisioning AWS resources, requiring adjustments to IAM roles and policies